-One of the challenges that we often face with higher walk-out decks is the long large staircase that is needed.
-When a deck is 7’ to 9’ above grade the staircase can be 16’ or longer so locating the staircase needs to be done carefully so it does not affect the desired flow of the backyard.
-Often, we try to place the staircase so it will act as a privacy screen since it’s a bulkier structure.
+One of the challenges that we often face with higher walk-out decks is placement of the long staircase.
+When a deck is 7’ to 9’ above grade the staircase can be 16’ or longer, so we must be careful to place it in a location that is most useful without negatively affecting the flow of the backyard.
+When planned carefully, it can often do double duty as a privacy screen.

-The upshot of a high above-ground deck is that you can easily double your living space.
-By this, I mean that you can finish the area under the footprint of the deck.
+The upshot of a high above-ground deck is that you can easily double your living space by finishing the area under the footprint of the deck.
 This allows two usable spaces to enjoy - an upper deck area for enjoying the warm sun, and a covered lower area for shade when it gets too hot.
 But what about if it rains?

-But the best part is that you can waterproof the area underneath the deck.
-We can install a waterproofing layer that will be in the framing area and that will divert the water away from the house into a gutter.
-There are a few systems out there.
-Trex Rain Escapes is one of them, see http://www.trexrainescape.com/.
-We prefer the membrane type of systems that are installed “before” the decking is screwed down.
+The best part of finishing the area under your deck is that it can be waterproofed.
+You can install a waterproofing layer in the framing area that will divert the water away from the house into a gutter.
+There are a few impressive systems out there and Trex Rain Escapes is one of them.
+See http://www.trexrainescape.com/ for more information.
+We prefer the membrane type of systems that are installed before the decking is screwed down.

-We only use membrane systems for the following reasons.
+Only use membrane systems for the following reasons:

-If you have a walk out basement, this is a great way to add more space to the underside of your deck and give you additional dry space.
+If you have a walk out basement, this is a great way to add more space to the underside of your deck and give you an additional, usable dry space.
 Now you can enjoy the outdoors even when it rains, and you won't even have to move your cushions or furniture at the first sign of drizzle.

 Keep this option in mind if you have a higher deck even if you don’t plan to use the area underneath at this point.
 Leave yourself the option to do it down the road if you choose to.